 These nearly hairless little creatures may look prehistoric, but, in fact, are the newest breed of guinea pig.
-This pig was developed in 1978 by scientists who were conducting dermatology studies.
+This breed was developed in 1978 by scientists who were conducting dermatology studies.
 They crossbred a haired guinea pig with one of their hairless lab strains due to a spontaneous genetic mutation, to create a brand new breed perfect for their studies.
+After all, it's much easier to study skin conditions when you can actually see the skin.

-Since then, the Skinny pig has moved beyond the lab and is gaining popularity in Europe and North America as a family pet.
+Pet owners found it hard to resist the breed.
+After all, pets without the extra cleanup are always in demand.
+Since then, the skinny pig has moved beyond the lab and is gaining popularity in Europe and North America as a family pet.

-The fun thing about Skinny pigs is that despite being nearly hairless, they come in a variety of colors and patterns.
-These critters can come in a variety of colors and patterns, such as Dutch, tortoiseshell, Himalayan and many others.
-This hairlessness also makes them a great pet for people who have allergies to pet dander or have a weak immune system.
+Despite being nearly hairless, they come in a variety of colors and patterns such as Dutch, tortoiseshell, Himalayan, and many others.
+This hairlessness also makes them a great pet for people who have allergies to pet hair or who simply don't want the extra fuss of constant sweeping and vacuuming.

 Skinny pig care is fairly simple but unlike normal guinea pig care, these pigs do have some particular health concerns.
 Because their skin is exposed, you'll need to apply sunblock to your pig if he'll be spending a long time in direct sunlight.
 Skinny pigs also often develop dry skin, but you can apply unscented baby lotion to the affected areas.
 These piggies may also contract mites, and if you spot mites on your pig you should bring it to a vet right away.
 Skinny pigs have an expected lifespan of about seven to eight years.